moschlar/SAUCE/README.rst

 context of programming courses and contests.

 This software project is licensed under the
-``BSD 2-clause`` license.
-You find a copy of that license in the file
+GNU Affero General Public License, Version 3 (AGPL-3.0).
-`LICENSE.txt <https://github.com/moschlar/SAUCE/blob/develop/LICENSE.txt>`_.
+You find a copy of that license in the file `LICENSE.txt <https://github.com/moschlar/SAUCE/blob/develop/LICENSE.txt>`_.